rmzetti/hover-exec/test/basic_tests.md

 ### Final comments

-The above bassic tests should all produce identical results to the  above after `hover-exec` has been installed in `vscode`.
+The above basic tests should all produce identical results to the  above after `hover-exec` has been installed in `vscode`.

 Other 'test' files will look at a broader range of script languages, but the techniques above essentially apply to all.